left-caret

 Representations

-• A large US private equity firm in multi-jurisdictional insolvency-related litigation in Spain and other jurisdictions with approximately $1 billion claimed.
+• One of the largest US private equity firms in multi-jurisdictional insolvency-related litigation in Spain and other jurisdictions with over $1 billion claimed.
 There are multiple legal proceedings, including contractual claims, insolvency litigation and criminal proceedings.

 • A private equity firm regarding arbitration in Europe relating to a disputed acquisition and onward sale of a multi-billion dollar gold mining assets in a Central Asian country.